slytechs-repos/sdk-common/README.md

 ## License

-Licensed under the Sly Technologies Free License.
+Licensed under the Sly Technologies License.
 See [LICENSE](LICENSE) for details.

 ## Contributing